Kubernetes Access FAQ | Teleport

 Yes.
 Teleport can be used to restrict access to individual Kubernetes resources.

-Check out the Teleport Kubernetes Access Controls Guide for more information and examples.
+Check out the Teleport Kubernetes RBAC Guide for more information and examples.

 Can Teleport automatically discover my Kubernetes clusters on cloud providers (AWS, GCP, Azure)?